DrewThomasCorps/book-renew/README.md

 ### Frontend
 1. Install Node.js and NPM.
 2. Open up the terminal and `cd` into the client directory.
 3. Run `npm install && npm start`
+4. PC users will see SKIPPING OPTIONAL DEPENDENCY: fsevents.
+This dependency is for Mac users.
-4. This should open up the project on localhost port 3000
+5. This should open up the project on localhost port 3000
-5. You may have to edit the config file located in client/src/config
+6. You may have to edit the config file located in client/src/config

 For more help see the README.md in the client directory